-If the item is suitable (portable, fixable in a short space of time) and you are interested in being involved in the process then these are great gatherings, with which most of us are proud to be involved.
+If the item is suitable (portable, fixable in a short space of time) and you want to be part of the process then you could take it to a Repair Cafe.

-In any event you will be asked to confirm that you agree with the waiver.
+You will be asked to confirm that you agree with the T&C’s

-All electrical items will be PAT tested before handing back.
+All electrical items will be PAT tested before being returned.

 Finally you may prefer to support local repair businesses.